 What should I discuss with my healthcare provider before using this medicine (Annovera)?

 You should not use this medicine if you are allergic to ethinyl estradiol or segesterone, or if you have:

 - uncontrolled high blood pressure (especially if you also have blood vessel damage);

-- heart disease (coronary artery disease, a heart valve disorder, history of heart attack, stroke, or blood clot);
+- heart problems (coronary artery disease, heart rhythm disorder, a heart valve disorder, history of heart attack, stroke, or blood clot);

 - an increased risk of having blood clots due to a heart problem or a hereditary blood disorder;